Shkn01213/832201213_contacts_frontend/README.md

 # MiaoJi Address Book

-MiaoJi Address Book is a simple contact management application where you can add, edit, delete, favorite, and search contacts.
+Address Book is a simple contact management application where you can add, edit, delete, favorite, and search contacts.
 The project includes HTML, CSS, and JavaScript files that provide a front-end interface for managing contacts and interacting with an API.

 ## Features